modelbuilder_rstudio.Rmd

 #> EpsShrinkage Condition

-After fitting our initial model, we’ll create a new model using the
+After fitting our initial model, we will create a new model using the

 copyModel()